andyudina/chat-exercise/README.md

 ## Next steps

-What is missing for production deployment
+What is missing for production

 1. Unit tests for React components and integration tests
 2. Rewrite back-end tests, so they are not dependant on database